SergeStinckwich/website/src/documents/public/ISCRAM-SEA2013.html.md

 ---
 # ISCRAM South-East Asia 2013

-This conference will take place in Ha Noi (Vietnam) in 2013 (Tentative date: before Tet 2013).
+This conference will take place in Ha Noi (Vietnam) in 2013.

+ * Tentative date: just after Tet 2013 (March 2013 ?)
+ * Tentative place: Institut de la Francophonie pour l'Informatique (IFI), Ha Noi, Vietnam

+Tet 2013 falls on Sunday, 10 February 2013.
+The Tet 2013 public holiday in Vietnam will be from Saturday, 9 February 2013 to Thursday, 14 February 2013.

 ## Description